latex3/babel/docs/guides/migrating-pdftex-luatex.md

-See also the companion guide [Migrating from XeTeX to LuaTeX](https://latex3.github.io/babel/guides/migrating-xetex-luatex.html) if you are migrating from XeTeX.
+See also the companion guide [Migrating from XeTeX to LuaTeX](https://latex3.github.io/babel/guides/migrating-xetex-luatex.html) if you are switching from XeTeX.

 ## Input encoding